YOUR GUIDE TO PARKING AT DIANELLA PLAZA

 Both Dianella Plaza and Secure Parking have the ability to reverse an issued breach notice.
 If you can provide receipts or similar to indicate that you were at the centre for longer than four hours, your breach notice can be reversed.
 After all, it’s not our intention to penalize our customers.

 Who benefits from the breach notices?

 As this monitoring system is run by Secure Parking, they receive any income generated from the breach notices.
-Federation Centres do not receive any income or payments from Secure Parking.
+Vicinity Centres do not receive any income or payments from Secure Parking.

 Are private parking breach notices enforceable?